ptrooms/P1Meter/README.md

 - - \* \\ \: \-   = SerialP1 waiting for input
 - - \* \" \: \;   = SerialP2 waiting for input

+### Testing
+To test the functionality, one can use the following script sequence to send data to the attached

+`while sleep 8; do ./sendp1.sh > /dev/ttyUSB2; sleep 2; ./sendp2.sh > /dev/ttyUSB2; done``

 ### Issues and support ###

 [P1 Community Mail] - via GIT